K0n3st/Platform_CTF/readme.md

     cd Laradock
     cp env-example .env

-  In the .env file we have to change Docker compose files
+  In the .env file we have to change the Docker composition files section

     # Select which docker-compose files to include.
 If using docker-sync append `:docker-compose.sync.yml` at the end
     COMPOSE_FILE=docker-compose.yml -> COMPOSE_FILE:docker-compose.yml